miroslavhybler/ksp-mockup-processor/README.md

 ### Limitations
 - Not applicable to to java classes and java types
 - Any other types that are not specified in [Supported types](#Supported-types) are **not** supported and code generation will fail.
 - Generated data are **not** aggregated between each other!
-Don't try to access data based on id's or something.
+Don't try to access data related on id's or something.

 ### Used resources
 🏞 Images for previews taken from [Pixabay](https://www.pixabay.com/).